BenjaRoh/iyo-apero/content/contact/_index.md

 ---
 title: Contact
 show_title_as_headline: true
-description: You can contact me at brohr@uchicago.edu
+#description:
 draft: false
 # layout: standard, single # commented out so the content did not consume the full width of the page
-#layout: standard
+layout: single
 ---

+You can contact me at brohr@uchicago.edu